Strengthen Your Immune System in Winter

 The wintertime can be a difficult time.
 It gets colder, days get shorter, and it gets harder and harder to get out of bed each day.
 Your body begins to become more susceptible to illnesses like viruses and bacterial infections, as well as colds and allergies.

 But do not panic!
-There are some ways that you can help boost your immune system!
-Keeping your immune system in good health is the best way to help avoid getting sick, feeling down, and keep your body functioning as it should!
+There are ways you can help boost your immune system.
+Keeping your immune system in good health is the best way to help avoid getting sick, feeling down, and keeping your body functioning as it should.

 Is Your Immune System Weaker in the Winter?

 Yes, your immune system can become weaker in the winter months.
-Research has proven to us that periods of cold, like winter, are consistently followed by increases in deaths caused by respiratory diseases.
+Research has consistently shown that periods of cold weather are followed by increases in deaths caused by respiratory diseases.

 Wash Your Hands Often